Pulgon-tools: A toolkit for analysing and harnessing symmetries in quasi-1D systems: Introduction

+Among first-principles packages, the \textsc{CRYSTAL} program \cite{Erba2023} natively supports some quasi-1D systems and exploits their helical symmetry to reduce the cost of self-consistent calculations.
+For structure construction, it can generate helically periodic systems from a motif and a helical operation specification, and can roll-up an arbitrary two-dimensional parent layer into a nanotube over a range of chiralities \cite{https://doi.org/10.1002/jcc.21370,Marana2021}.
+It is effectively restricted, however, to helical geometries belonging to the first family of line groups, and does not supply the additional mirror, glide or $U$-axis operations that characterize more general structures. \textsc{CRYSTAL} also supplies a strategy to obtain phonon spectra that respect helical symmetry, but its significant computational cost, restricting it to smaller monomers \cite{nano15070505}.

+Related approaches that exploit the irreps of helical line groups to reduce quasi-1D problems to single helical cell have also been developed, including the revised periodic boundary conditions within a tight-binding framework \cite{PhysRevB.84.155431} and a real-space helical DFT formulation that establishes the existence and completeness of helical Bloch waves \cite{BANERJEE2021104515}.

+Thus, despite the growing importance of quasi-1D materials in both fundamental research and technological applications \cite{BALANDIN202274,saito1997nanotube,Carrete_PCCP19,shen2010one}, to the best of our knowledge there is currently no widely available software library that enables the detection of line-group symmetries directly from atomistic structures.
 To address this gap, we are introducing \textsc{Pulgon-tools}, an open-source software package specifically designed for symmetry analysis of quasi-1D periodic systems.
-The primary goals of \textsc{Pulgon-tools} are to determine the complete set of symmetry operations of a given structure, including its generalized translational group $\mathcal{Z}$ and axial point group $\mathcal{P}$, to identify the corresponding line group type, and to provide access to its irreps and their characters.
+The primary goals of \textsc{Pulgon-tools} are to determine the complete set of symmetry operations of a given structure, including its generalized translational group $Z$ and axial point group $P$, to identify the corresponding line group type, and to provide access to its irreps and their characters.
 In addition to symmetry detection, the software also provides multiple symmetry-resolved functionalities, including two complementary approaches for quasi-1D structure construction and capabilities for second-order-IFC correction for vibrational calculations.
 We have previously used \textsc{Pulgon-tools} to study thermal transport across defect-laden segments in double-layer \ce{WS2-MoS2} nanotubes employing a symmetry-adapted Green's-function technique achieving an irrep-resolved description \cite{Cen2026}.
+We note that \textsc{Pulgon-tools} targets commensurate quasi-1D systems, whose symmetry is compatible with a finite primitive translational period along the axis.
+Such systems can still be treated as three-dimensional periodic structures by most programs and libraries in the large ecosystem built around ab-initio calculations.
+Such systems admit a description in terms of the linear axial wave number $k$.
+Incommensurate quasi-1D systems, which require bespoke calculators and helical wave numbers, fall outside of its present scope.

 This paper presents the theoretical background, algorithmic design, and implementation details of \textsc{Pulgon-tools}, along with application examples.
 Section~\ref{sec:overview} provides an overview of the software architecture, describing its modular design and data flow.
 Section~\ref{sec:algorithm} details the four core functionalities of the package and their underlying algorithms.
 Section~\ref{sec:examp} illustrates the application of these modules to representative quasi-1D systems.
 Finally, section~\ref{sec:sum} concludes with a discussion of the capabilities, limitations, and possible future developments of the software.